sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 - Execute

 This will keep only those entries that Cuffdiff has marked as significantly differentially expressed.

-There should be 43 differentially expressed genes in this list.
+**Question: How many genes has Cuffdiff identified as being differentially expressed?**

 We can rename this file by clicking on the **pencil icon** of the outputted file and change the name from "Filter on data x" to